 3. Discover it

 This card doesn’t waive balance transfer fees (you’ll pay 3 percent), nor does it have the longest 0 percent period on the market.
 But it made our list because it manages to provide a decent answer to all our ranking qualifications above.

-Its 0 percent period is a respectable 18 months.
-After that, you’ll pay an APR of between 10.99 percent to 22.99 percent.
-That 10.99 percent dips below the lowest APR of the cards above, so that’s worth considering, too.
-Just keep in mind, you’ll have to have excellent credit to qualify for that rate.
+Its 0 percent period is a respectable 14 months.
+After that, you’ll pay an APR of between 11.49 percent to 23.49 percent.
+Just keep in mind, you’ll have to have excellent credit to qualify for the lowest

 The card also provides free FICO-score access and waives the late-payment fee the first time.

 Finally, this is a card that can grow with you.
-After you’ve zeroed out your balance, you don’t necessarily have to go on the hunt for a rewards card to graduate to; this card has a rewards program, and a competitive one at that:
+After you’ve zeroed out your balance, you don’t necessarily have to go on the hunt for a rewards card to graduate to; this card has a rewards program that offers 5 percent cash back in rotating categories.

 As we’ve said before, balance transfers can backfire.
 So here are a few best practices to follow:

 - Check your credit before you apply: The superior offers mentioned above require good to excellent credit.
 If your credit is poor, you’ll likely get rejected, and the hard inquiry from the application will ding your credit further.
 Or, you might get approved, but not for a limit high enough to absorb your existing balances.